 Here’s what my recipe cards look like when complete.
 In the description are the ingredients and directions.
 In the attachments section is the image, which ends up being the card cover, and the link to the recipe online.
 Then I copy and paste the ingredients into a checklist titled Shopping List.

-If you want to copy my meal planning board for yourself just open it and click the green button at the top “Create Board from Template”.
+If you want to copy my meal planning board for yourself just grab it below, open it and click the green button at the top “Create Board from Template”.
 Voilá!

 5 How to add ingredients to your Grocery Shopping List